e-Invoice is an authenticated GST invoice with IRN and digitally-signed QR Code printed on the invoice.

 “Nil” value must be passed under the mandatory field if you don’t want to add value to the same.

-Create an invoice with all valid data.
+Create an invoice with online invoice generator with all valid data.
 The above heading(^) will show all the valid details to be added to the invoice.

 Now, click on Generate IRN.
 This request is now sent to the IRP directly via Refrens software.

 Once the invoice is authorized by the IRP system, the invoice is assigned a unique IRN with a digital signature QR Code.
 This is termed an e-Invoice.

 IRP, known as Invoice Registration Portal is an instrument used to assign the unique IRN (Invoice Reference Number) to the GST bill format, debit note, and credit note.

 IRN (Invoice Reference Number), also known as the hash is a unique number assigned to GST invoice, debit note, and credit note under the e-Invoicing system.
 It helps the government to identify the e-Invoice generated in India.

 GSP (GST Suvidha Provider) acts as a middleman between the GST portal and taxpayers.
 They help taxpayers to access the GST portal using API under the e-Invoicing software.